roboticvedant/extrinsic_calibrator/README.md

 `extrinsic_calibrator` is a ROS2 package designed to extrinsically calibrate a set of cameras distributed throughout a room.
 The calibration is performed using ArUco markers "randomly" scattered through the environment.
 Each camera detects one or several ArUco markers within its field of view and the algorithm reconstructs the positions of the markers to create a global map.
-The positions of the cameras are then computed and incorporated into this aforementioned map map.
+The positions of the cameras are then computed and incorporated into this aforementioned map.

 This package is composed of two submodules:
 1. [extrinsic_calibrator_core](./extrinsic_calibrator_core) with the extrinsic calibrator itself and an ArUco generator to simplify the usage.